dfoderick/bitshovel/README.md

 # Why use BitShovel for your blockchain apps?
-1) Easily read and write messages to bitcoin in ANY language
+1) Easily read and write messages to bitcoin in [any language](#examples)
-2) Combines read and write operations into a single simple Api
+2) Combines read and write operations into a single simple API
-3) Builds on top of unwriter libraries
+3) Builds on top of unwriter's excellent libraries
-4) Easy to deploy using Docker (soon)
+4) Easy to deploy using Docker
 5) provides a simple messaging infrastructure (pubsub, work queues, etc.) for all your applications
 6) Compatible with event driven programming and microservices architectures